-EDUC 423 Special Education: Assessment & Methods - II (3 cr)
+EDUC 423F Special Education: Assessment & Methods - II (1 cr)

-Continued study of assessment and instruction of students with mild to moderate mental impairments, emotional and behavioral disorders, and specific learning disabilities.
+Continued study of assessment and instruction of students with mild disabilities/learning disabilities.
 Content will focus on written language, mathematics, social skills, functional behavior assessments, life skills, curriculum, and general content strategies.
 Field experience is in a special-education classroom, focusing on the development, implementation, and monitoring of strategies for increasing written language, mathematical, and social skills, as well as the evaluation of a variety of life-skills curricula.
-Prerequisite: EDUC 422 and admitted to Education Program.
-(20 Hours Field Placement in Schools Required)
+Co-requisites: EDUC 423C and EDUC 423F.
+Prerequisite: EDUC 422.